 In harvesting the data, right?
 That’s it so much of our work.
 You could describe it in many ways, but so much of it is harvesting all the data that’s out there and serving it up fast enough that the caregiver can use it and you know, fast enough as measured in seconds, it can’t be, you know, 10 mouse clicks and wait 15 seconds between each one, it’s got to be right now.
 And when we do that, and we combine that with the brainpower of our learned experts, we tend to get a good outcome.

 That’s, that’s so true.
 And we we hope to showcase the importance of data.
-Because at the end of the day, what we really want to do here is we really want to offer up a prescription for fixing healthcare.
+Because at the end of the day, what we really want to do here is we really want to offer up a prescription for the Healthcare Cure.
 And we know that solutions like yours are the key to make that happen.
 Well, guys, we’re out of time.
 I appreciate so much everybody taking the time to talk about command centers and hospitals and clinics, I think it’s so cool.
 Well, you know, as an Apollo NASA freak, I love all things command center, right.
 But in general, I think that our ability to understand our operations, the way in which we engage and serve patients in a safe and efficacious way is so critical.
 The data is the lane around the enterprise, it’s there.
 We have to be willing to fetch it, connect to it, understand it and act upon it, we do that we can have an incredible impact in the way in which we serve patients.
 Guys, thanks again for your willingness to share your great insights today.
 And, and Ray, thanks so much for always, your contribution I lo-

 It’s just my last thought in my brain is just like command center and just as we’ve discussed, it’s the same as like a listening hub.
 But it’s it’s listening to science, and it’s listening to humanity.
 And it’s bringing those both together and unifying them.
 And that’s a beautiful thing.